 First, we spent a few days in Yangon.
 While the Shwedagon Pagoda was a stand-out, the thing I really remember about Yangon was the food.
 We ate at an Indian place which is where I tasted the worst thing I’ve ever eaten.
 Still not sure what it was, but it tasted exactly like bile.

 Next, we were on our way to Bagan.
 Bagan was magical with surprisingly good food, and more pagodas than we could shake a stick at.
 We hired a guide and spent a day on our e-bikes, clambering up some of the biggest temples and taking way too many photos.

 But the highlight of the trip was the hot air balloon ride over the pagodas at sunrise.
 We were lucky to get a clear day, and many of the other rides had been cancelled due to poor weather.
 Actually standing in the hot air balloon was a weird feeling- it didn’t feel like I was floating in the air at all, and it was just like standing on the ground.

 The pagodas were at their best at sunrise.
 They glowed in the sun, which picked up the gold and made it sparkle.
 While the ride was over too soon, and we had a somewhat bumpy landing, this still goes down as my best travel experience ever.

 What’s your best travel experience ever?
+Why don’t you challenge yourself to write your own best travel experience essay.
 Leave a comment below and let me know.
 Otherwise, you can contact cheap custom essay writing service to have your travel essay written from scratch.